JerryZhaoLab/JerryZhaoLab.github.io/research.md

 title: Research
 ---
 ## 1. Heparan sulfate in brain health and disease.<br>
-Heparan sulfate (HS), a sugar molecule that covers the surface of all human cells, is associated with a series of brain disorders such as Alzheimer’s disease, Parkinson's disease, intellectual disability, and Kallmann syndrome.
-However, the mechanisms underlying these brain disorders and HS remain poorly understood, and current therapies are limited.
-Our long-term goal is to use mouse models and multidisciplinary approaches to reveal how HS dysfunction contributes to these brain disorders, with the hope to eventually develop a cure.
-We are currently focused on HS biosynthesis enzymes, particularly the three 6-O-sulfotransferases (HS6ST1-3). <br>
+Heparan sulfate (HS) is a sugar molecule that covers the surface of all human cells, including the more than 200 billion cells in the brain.
+However, the role and mechanisms of HS in the brain remain largely unknown.
+HS is also associated with a series of brain disorders, such as Alzheimer’s disease, Parkinson's disease, intellectual disability, and Kallmann syndrome.
+The mechanisms underlying these brain disorders and HS remain poorly understood, and current therapies are limited.
+Our long-term goal is to use mouse models and multidisciplinary approaches to reveal how HS regulates brain function and contributes to brain disorders, with the hope to eventually develop a cure.
+We are currently focused on HS enzymes, particularly the three 6-O-sulfotransferases (HS6ST1-3) and the two sulfatases (SULF1,2). <br>
 <br>
 **Fundings:** <br>
 The NIH National Institute of Neurological Disorders and Stroke (NINDS) <br>